EZDAMIR/EZDAMIR/README.md

 - 👯 open source contributor
 - 🛠️ I build reliable backend services with **FastAPI** + **SQLAlchemy (async)** on **PostgreSQL**
-- 🧪 I care about tests, clean structure, and CI/CD with **GitHub Actions**
-- 🤝 Open-source contributor & always happy to review/learn from PRs
 - 📫 You can reach me via email: ezdamire@gmail.com or social links in github

 ---